chrismonit/feedforward-heart-disease/cleveland/README.md

 #### Standardising values
 Models reliant on large numbers of linear operations, including neural networks, are vulnerable to overly conditioning predictions based on the magnitude or range of some features; but this can be avoided by transforming input features and enforcing a consistent distribution.
 Following one hot encoding of categorical variables, we scaled training cases such that each feature had mean equal to 0 and variance equal to 1.
 Each fold's validation set and the test set were transformed by the same procedure as corresponding training data.

-Could have a note about code tests used.
-This could be a report about implementation as much as results

 ## References
 <a id="1">[1]</a>